severinRobert/DevII-Genealogy/README.md

 # DevII-Genealogy
 ## What is it ?
 This is a project for a python course.
-The goal is to create an app that will centralise several genealogy platform like Geneanet, FamilySearch and Heredis.
+The goal is to create an interface that will allow the user to add people on several genealogy platform like Geneanet, FamilySearch and Heredis on the same time.

 ## Run project
 * Create a secrets.yml with this content :